Wireframes: Software’s Best Communication Tool

 A Love Letter to Our Favorite Communication Tool

-The tried-and-true wireframe: A tool that can’t be overrated.
+The tried-and-true wireframe: a tool that can’t be overrated.
 They combine flexibility, speed, and an affinity for change that’s hard to match.
 They convey priorities, features, and complexities in a way that is both unambiguous and concise.

 More than anything, they usually represent the first steps into visually representing an idea.
 It’s a logical and necessary stepping stone to bring a project team up to speed before diving into costly implementation efforts.